Soviet westward offensive of 1918–1919: Estonian direction

 The Gdov and Yamburg Detachments of the 7th Red Army attacked the German Infanterie-Regiment Nr.
 405 defending the city of Narva on 22 November 1918.
 The 6th Red Division captured the railway junction of Tapa from the freshly formed 4th and 5th Regiments of the Estonian Land Forces on 24 December and advanced to 34 km from the capital Tallinn.
-On 29 November in Narva, Estonian Bolsheviks led by Jaan Anvelt proclaimed a pro-Soviet puppet government — "Commune of the Working People of Estonia".
+On 29 November in Narva, Estonian Bolsheviks led by Jaan Anvelt proclaimed a Soviet republic — "Commune of the Working People of Estonia".
 In south Estonia, the 49th Red Latvian Rifle Regiment took the railway junction of Valga on 17 December and the city of Tartu on 24 December.
 The Estonian Army stopped the 7th Red Army's advance along the entire front on 2–5 January 1919.
 Two days later Estonian forces began the counteroffensive to completely expel the Soviet forces from Estonia.
 A Finnish volunteer marine brigade landed in the rear of the 6th Red Division, and the 1st Estonian Division captured Narva on 18 January.

 Subsequently, the northeastern front stabilized along the Narva river.
 In south Estonia, the Estonian commando-type Tartumaa Partisan Battalion drove the Red Latvian rifle regiments out of Valga on 31 January.
 The 7th Red Army was temporally forced out of the boundaries of Estonia.
 On 16 February the Red Army started a counteroffensive to recapture Estonia.
 The Soviet forces, including units of so-called Estonian Red Riflemen, captured the areas of Setomaa, Vastseliina and Räpina by 15 March.
 The Estonian 2nd Division counterattacked and recaptured Petseri by 28 March.
 Similar combat took place between the Estonian Army and the Northern Group of the Latvian Red Army along the Ainaži–Strenči–Alūksne front stabilised in north Latvia.
 In the positions along the Narva river, the Estonian 1st Division repelled 7th Red Army attacks.